kinow/sync-test/README.md

 # Sync Test

 This is a test.
 Fixing.
+Another fix.
+13:12

 ## Getting started